astampoulis/makam-paper-funpearl/makamcode/04-ml-subset.md

 ```
 -->

-Let us now proceed to algebraic datatypes.
-A datatype has a name, a number of type parameters,
-and a list of constructors; constructors themselves have names and lists of arguments:
+---

+ADVISOR.
+I think we are ready to do polymorphic algebraic datatypes now.
+We'll add a type
+for type constructors, like `list`, dependent on their arity; and a type for the
+constructors of a datatype.
+Also a type for constructor declarations, dependent on the
+number of constructors they introduce:

 ```makam
 typeconstructor : type -> type.